edermi/skweez/README.md

 In order to improve result quality, `skweez` has a builtin regex to filter out strings that do not look like words.
 `--no-filter` disables this behavior.
 `skweez` only selects words in length between 3 and 24 - you can override this behavior with `--min-word-length` and `--max-word-length`.
+The `--onlyascii` flags filters all words that contain non-ASCII characters.

 ## Bugs, Feature requests